Ione Bright: Early life

 Ione E. Bright was born on May 11, 1887, in Angels Camp, Calaveras County, California.
 She was the youngest child of Simon Edward Bright and Mary (Clark) Bright.
 Her three siblings were Agnes (born 1878), Claude (born 1885), and Bernard (born 1882).
 According to a later newspaper interview, she grew up "among the great trees right at the entrance of the Yosemite Valley".

-Her father passed away sometime between 1896 and 1900, and in 1900 she was living in Jerome, Arizona Territory with her mother, who was working as a chambermaid.
+Her father died sometime between 1896 and 1900, and in 1900 she was living in Jerome, Arizona Territory with her mother, who was working as a chambermaid.
 In 1903 she was placed at the Convent of the Presentation, a convent and all-girls school, in San Francisco, California.
 After the 1906 San Francisco earthquake and fire she was sent to act as a secretary for her brother-in-law, but "put the books in such condition that a new set was started".

 While attending school at the Convent of the Presentation in San Francisco, she was cast as Saint Joan in a school production of The Maid of Orleans by Friedrich Schiller.